Vinashu/RimWorldRPG/README.md

 ---

-## 📄 License
+## 📄 License & Legal

+### Code
-This project is open source and available under the [MIT License](LICENSE).
+The software tools and scripts in this repository (`lifepath_generator.js`, `storyteller_sim.js`) are available under the [MIT License](LICENSE).

+### Game Content & IP
+This project is a fan-made Tabletop RPG adaptation of **RimWorld**.

+> Portions of the materials used to create this content/mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
+This content/mod is not official and is not endorsed by Ludeon.

-*RimWorld is a trademark of Ludeon Studios.
-This is a fan project and is not affiliated with Ludeon Studios.*
+This project is **non-commercial** and free to use.
+It is not affiliated with Ludeon Studios.